JJ/hoborg/text/text.md

 So of course she was hired for the day.
 Vince and me led her to the carriage that was shared by the nudist colony girls that came with the circus.
-Another day hire, or at least some girt I hadnt' seen before, and, boy, had I seem them all in front of me and in my dreams, was also there and she was getting explained how to pose and what to do and adviced on how to avoid farting, conceal warts and things like that.
-We couldn't stay, of course, the mistress shooed us away.
+Another day hire, or at least some girt I hadn't seen before, and, boy, had I seem them all in front of me and in my dreams, was also there and she was getting explained how to pose and what to do and advised on how to avoid farting, conceal warts and things like that.
+Just guessing that; we couldn't stay, of course, the mistress shooed us away.
 I understand that, we men could be there the whole day and do no work.
 Except maybe touching ourselves.
 Please, Gummy, you've already done it today once, can't you please stop?